 Governor Brown’s veto of AB 217 and his belief that the deadly health effects of secondhand smoke exposure are compatible with California’s definitions of “long-term health care facility” and “health facility” lead to some questions:

-- Why does Governor Brown think it is “reasonable” for non-smoking patients, visitors, and employees inside long-term healthcare facilities, who have chosen to avoid, according to the U.S. Surgeon General, “the single greatest avoidable cause of disease and death,” not to have the same civil rights and protections under California’s smoke-free law that others enjoy inside almost all enclosed public places?
+- Why does Governor Brown think it is “reasonable” for non-smoking patients, visitors, and employees inside long-term health care facilities, who have chosen to avoid, according to the U.S. surgeon general, “the single greatest avoidable cause of disease and death,” not to have the same civil rights and protections under California’s smoke-free laws that others enjoy inside almost all enclosed public places?

-As attorney general, Jerry Brown also sharply reduced the number of surprise inspections at abusive nursing homes by a team of medical professionals from the BMFEA’s Operation Guardians program.
+At the same time, Jerry Brown also sharply reduced the number of surprise inspections at abusive nursing homes by a team of medical professionals from the BMFEA’s Operation Guardians program.
 These unannounced inspections, says the DOJ, “help protect and improve the quality of care for California’s elder and dependent adult residents residing in California’s 1,340 skilled nursing facilities” and “identif[y] instances of abuse or neglect for further investigation and possible criminal or civil prosecution by the Bureau of Medi-Cal Fraud and Elder Abuse.”
-According to the DOJ, Jerry Brown’s predecessor, then-Attorney General Bill Lockyer (D), who established the Operation Guardians program in 2000 and was a much tougher prosecutor of elder abuse than Brown, was responsible for more than 90 Operation Guardians surprise inspections just in 2006.
-In contrast, under then-Attorney General Brown, there were only three (3) Operation Guardians inspections at California nursing homes in 2010.
+According to the DOJ, Jerry Brown’s predecessor as attorney general, Bill Lockyer (D), who established the Operation Guardians program in 2000 and was a much tougher prosecutor of elder abuse than Brown, was responsible for more than 90 Operation Guardians surprise inspections in just 2006 alone.
+In contrast, under Jerry Brown, there were only three Operation Guardians inspections at California nursing homes in 2010.

 Pastor Martin Niemöller, German anti-Nazi theologian, Lutheran pastor, and prisoner in Sachsenhausen and Dachau concentration camps from 1937 to 1945 said: